-- In a small bowl or pourable measuring cup, whisk together sour cream, milk and vanilla.
-Set aside.
+- In a small bowl or pourable measuring cup, whisk together sour cream and milk.

 - Add half of the milk/sour cream mixture and mix well.
 Continue alternating dry and wet ingredients, ending with the dry ingredients.

-- Pour batter into each cupcake liner filling about 1/2 to 2/3 full.
-Bake for 16-18 minutes or until a toothpick inserted in the middle of the cupcake comes out clean.
+- Divide the batter evenly between the cupcake tin.
+Bake for 14-16 minutes or until a toothpick inserted in the middle of the cupcake comes out clean.

 - Let cool in the pan for about 10 minutes and then transfer to a wire rack to cool the rest of the way.

 Banana Pudding Filling

 - In a bowl, combine the milk and instant pudding and mix well.
 Using a stand mixer or hand mixer, combine the sweetened condensed milk and mascarpone and beat until smooth.